DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Interface

-A capture card’s interface describes the way that it connects to other devices.
-You want to get a capture card compatible with your gaming device, whether you are using a PC, Xbox, or another console, and with the computer, you are using for streaming.
+A capture card’s interface describes how it connects to other devices.
+You want to get a capture card compatible with your gaming device, whether you are using a PC, Xbox, or another console and with the computer you are using for streaming.

 Three of the most common interfaces are USB, PCI-e, and Thunderbolt 3.
-The best one for you will depend on the device you are planning to use for streaming and other specifications.
+The best one for you will depend on the device you plan to use for streaming and other specifications.

 USB Interface: A capture card with a USB interface is one of the most versatile options because it can connect to multiple devices.
 USB interface capture cards are compatible with laptops, PCs, and gaming consoles.
 It’s also portable, so you can stream while traveling or on vacation.
-However, they tend to have less bandwidth than PCI-e interfaces, which means that your stream will be slower or even lag.
+However, they tend to have less bandwidth than PCI-e interfaces, so your stream will be slower or lag.

 Input and Output

 Input and output describe how your capture card connects to your device.
-Most are HDMI or USB compatible, although some may only be compatible with certain kinds of cables.
+Most are HDMI or USB compatible, although some may only be compatible with certain cables.

-Ensure that you are getting one that connects to the right cable; otherwise, you will scramble for cable converters.
+Ensure you get one that connects to the right cable; otherwise, you will scramble for cable converters.

 Image and Video Quality